heather7283/ssedit/README.md

 ## License
 ssedit is licensed under GNU GPL version 3 or later.
 ImGui is licensed under MIT.
+inih is licensed under the New BSD license.

 ## References
 - https://github.com/jtheoof/swappy